Hotklou2404/ChaosMarine/README.md

 # ChaosMarine
 A mod for Enter The Gungeon that adds a new custom character for you to play with.

+## Features
+For more information about the loadout and stats of the Chaos Marine, tips and tricks for playing him and some lore about where he came from, check out the [wiki](https://github.com/Hotklou2404/ChaosMarine/wiki).

 ## Installation
 1. If you haven't done so already, download and install the latest version of [ModTheGungeon](https://github.com/ModTheGungeon/ETGMod.Installer/releases/latest/download/ETGMod.Installer.exe).
 2. Run Enter The Gungeon once.
 It should generate a subfolder in your ETG install directory called Mods.